joaquintorres21/wstat/README.md

-currently in development
+(currently in development)
 # wstat (Cheap homemade weather station)

 This is a weather station with a desktop software vinculated by a socket structure.
 It measures temperature, humidity, pressure, CO2 in air, wind strength/direction.
 Developed over ESP32 with [Arduino](https://docs.arduino.cc/) framework.
 The Desktop software is written in Python, using [Dear PyGui](https://dearpygui.readthedocs.io/en/latest/) package.

-## Testing components
+## Testing/Prototype components

 ### NodeMCU ESP32
-The development board
+The development board, data processing/sending.
 ### MQ-135
 Measuring CO2 concentration from a known air measure.
 ### DHT22